mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Motion modes.md

 ## Position PID

 Position PID mode is the most common controller mode used in industrial servo applications.
-In MD80, it is implemented as a cascaded PID controller.
+In MDxx, it is implemented as a cascaded PID controller.
 This means that the controller is working in two stages, firstly the position error is calculated, and it is then passed to the Position PID, which outputs the target velocity.
 This value is then passed as an input to the Velocity PID controller, which outputs commanded torque.
 This mode uses both Position PID and Velocity PID and thus needs the following parameters:

 For Position PID: